High School Diploma

 Here's how it works

-Your first course will be sent immediately after your enrollment has been accepted.
-Other courses will follow as you complete your exams, so that you will always have learning materials to work with.
+You can start your program immediately after your enrollment has been accepted.
+Courses open as you complete your exams, so that you will always have learning materials to work with.

 Computer Specifications